status-im/swarms/ideas/121-swarm-compensation.md

 The compensation mechanisms should be judged according to the following criteria:

-- **Fairness** — if we're not fair we will fail to retain contributors
+- **Fairness** — if we're not fair we will fail to retain contributors.
+While hopefully obvious employees of Status the company and community contributors should be treated equally.
 - **Ease of use** — we want to ship a new kind of platform, not get bogged down in "paperwork"
 - **More attractive than salary** — as outlined in `120-swarm-process` there are two types of swarms:
 	- **`Type-1`** is the ideal, defined, ran and compensated by the community